 Information Technology provides administrative and academic technology-based services to the campus and provides support for the campus network.
-Available services include technical assistance and desktop support for faculty and staff; training for faculty, staff and students using a wide variety of computing resources; Internet access; hardware and software configuration and purchasing assistance; server support; web development, instructional design, and multimedia services; and administrative programming support.
+Available services include technical assistance and desktop support for faculty and staff; training for faculty, staff and students using a wide variety of computing resources; Internet access; hardware and software configuration and purchasing assistance; server support; web development, instructional design, and multimedia services; and administrative application development.

-A variety of computing platforms support administrative, instructional and research functions for faculty, staff and students.
-Lotus Notes is used for email.
+A variety of platforms support administrative, instructional and research functions for faculty, staff and students.
+All students have UNK email accounts.
 BlackBoard is utilized for development and management of web-based courses.

-A general-purpose student computer lab is maintained in the Nebraskan Student Union.
-A lab monitor is always available to provide assistance.
-Computer labs are also maintained in each residence hall.
-Two general-purpose labs are located in the Calvin T. Ryan Library.
+Computer labs are maintained in each residence hall.
+Two generalpurpose labs are located in the Calvin T. Ryan Library.
 General-purpose labs provide access to a standard suite of software, including browsers, word processing, and spreadsheets.
 There are student computer labs, some with Macintosh computers and some with Windows-based computers, located in each of the academic buildings, maintained by individual departments.
 A wireless data network is available to students, faculty and staff in all campus buildings.

-Accessible workstations for students with disabilities and special needs are available in the Nebraskan Student Union lab.
-Students with disabilities and special needs should contact the Office of Academic Success for information regarding these workstations.
+Students with disabilities and special needs should contact the Office of Academic Success for information regarding accommodations.